 But let’s go back to the phrase “All gave some, some gave all.”
 Do you know its origin?

-All gave some, some gave all origin
+All gave some; some gave all origin.

 It was attributed to the Korean War veteran and purple heart recipient Howard William Osterkamp from Dent, Ohio.
 He served in the Army from 1951 to 1953, during which he experienced heavy combat in Korea with his unit, the C Company, 5th Regimental Combat Team.
-Osterkamp’s unit was stationed at Camp Breckenridge, Kentucky and Fort Sill, Oklahoma; Korea.
+Osterkamp’s unit was stationed at Camp Breckenridge, Kentucky, and Fort Sill, Oklahoma, Korea.
 For his service, Howard Osterkamp was awarded a Purple Heart.

 Honor our fallen heroes

-On Memorial Day, take a moment to offer thanks to the extraordinary men and women who have fought and died to protect our nation throughout history.
+On Memorial Day, please take a moment to offer thanks to the extraordinary men and women who have fought and died to protect our nation throughout history.
 To brave men and women in uniform, we honor you today and every day.
 Home of the free because of the brave.
-To all who have put their lives on the line in defense of the flat, thank you.
+To all who have put their lives on the line in defense of the flag, thank you.

-All gave some, some gave all.
+All gave some; some gave all.